Shenzhen museums and markets

 Saturday 28th May, 9:15 am – 11:00 am

-This Spring, Christie’s are presenting a special sale to celebrate their 30 years in Asia.
-30 Years: The Sale will feature 30 lots that represent the most significant and important pieces in their respective categories.
-Christie’s will also present Classical Chinese Art from the Sui to the Song Dynasties, representing art of the earlier eras, and The Imperial Sale/ Important Ceramics and Works of Art.
-Among the sale highlights are two rare works in animal form: an iron-spot decorated celadon lion, dated to the 6th–7th centuries; and a white-glazed candle stand in the form of an elephant.
-The imperial sale features a rare Yongzheng period (1723–1735) faux bois and grisaille-decorated brushpot with a landscape, and a blue and white meiping vase of the Yongle period (1403–1425).
+This Spring, Christie’s were presenting a special sale to celebrate their 30 years in Asia.
+30 Years: The Sale featured 30 lots that represent the most significant and important pieces in their respective categories.
+Christie’s also presented Classical Chinese Art from the Sui to the Song Dynasties, representing art of the earlier eras, and The Imperial Sale/ Important Ceramics and Works of Art.
+Among the sale highlights were two rare works in animal form: an iron-spot decorated celadon lion, dated to the 6th–7th centuries; and a white-glazed candle stand in the form of an elephant.
+The imperial sale featured a rare Yongzheng period (1723–1735) faux bois and grisaille-decorated brushpot with a landscape, and a blue and white meiping vase of the Yongle period (1403–1425).